dugajean/oop-nonces/README.md

-# OOP Wordpress Nonces
+# OOP WordPress Nonces

-Nonces in Wordpress are a measure of security to prevent URLs and forms being turned into malicious entities.
-The functionality of this library is to take Wordpress's nonce functionality and implement it in an object oriented way, resulting in a more intuitive and extensible API.
+Nonces in WordPress are a measure of security to prevent URLs and forms being turned into malicious entities.
+The functionality of this library is to take WordPress's nonce functionality and implement it in an object oriented way, resulting in a more intuitive and extensible API.

-**Note:** This is a standalone package and cannot be used with Wordpress without further modification.
+**Note:** This is a standalone package and cannot be used with WordPress without further modification.

 ## How it works

-In order to create Nonced elements, such as a URL or a hidden form field, you need to know what you need exactly and then instantiate the class, like so:
+In order to create nonce-d entities, such as a URL or a hidden form field, instantiate the respective class:

 ```php
 $nonceUrl = new NonceUrl()->url('http://example.com')->get();